thedynamiclinker/sudocode/var/lock/daemon.out.md

 ---

-1: So according to Godel's incompleteness theorem, in any database with enough tables to model first order arithmetic, there must exist rows that no query can sele---
+1: So according to Gödel's incompleteness theorem, in any database with enough tables to model first order arithmetic, there must exist rows that no query can sele---

 ---